HMS-ESTEEM

 2. Controls who are women unaffected by symptoms of mixed urinary incontinence.

-Komesu YM, Richter HE, Dinwiddie DL, Siddiqui NY, Sung VW, Lukacz ES, Ridgeway B, Arya LA, Zyczynski HM, Rogers RG, Gantz M. Methodology for a vaginal and urinary microbiome study in women with mixed urinary incontinence.
-International urogynecology journal.
-2017 May; 28(5): 711-720.
+Komesu YM, et al. Methodology for a vaginal and urinary microbiome study in women with mixed urinary incontinence.
+Int Urogynecol J. 2017 May.